-7.2.12 SEXUAL MISCONDUCT
+7.2.12 Sexual Misconduct

-- a.
-Intentional or reckless acts that cause or reasonably could cause physical or mental harm to any person are prohibited including non-consensual sexual conduct or contact. - Some examples of prohibited behavior include sexual harassment, voyeurism (including the surreptitious use of video recording devices), and indecent exposure.
+- Intentional or reckless acts that cause or reasonably could cause physical or mental harm to any person are prohibited including non-consensual sexual conduct or contact. - Some examples of prohibited behavior include sexual harassment, voyeurism (including the surreptitious use of video recording devices), stalking and indecent exposure.

-7.2.13 SEXUAL VIOLENCE
+7.2.13 Sexual Violence

 - a.
 Physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent due to the victim's impairment by drugs or alcohol.
-An individual may also be unable to give consent due to an intellectual or other disability. - b.
-Some examples of prohibited behavior include, but are not limited to, rape, sexual battery and sexual coercion.
+An individual may also be unable to give consent due to an intellectual or other disability or legal incapacity. - b.
+Some examples of prohibited behavior include, but are not limited to, rape, sexual battery, sexual abuse, domestic violence, dating violence and sexual coercion.

-7.2.14 UNAUTHORIZED DISCLOSURE OF SENSITIVE INFORMATION
+7.2.14 Unauthorized Disclosure of Sensitive Information

 - a.
-Security: The disclosure to any unauthorized recipient of information that is sensitive to U.S. National Security interests and that has been marked as Classified. - b.
-Export^{1:} The unauthorized disclosure or export to foreign nationals2, or their representatives, of information deemed to
+The disclosure to any unauthorized recipient of information that is sensitive to U.S. National Security interests and that has been marked as Classified. - b.
+1:The unauthorized disclosure or export to foreign nationals2, or their representatives, of information deemed to be sensitive to U.S. National Security or economic interests by the U.S. Departments of State or Commerce. - c.
+Proprietary: The unauthorized disclosure of any information that has been marked as "Proprietary" or "Confidential", or similarly labeled.

-1 Exports can be disclosed via the following actions: fax; telephone discussions; e-mail communications; computer data; face-to-face discussions; training sessions; and/or tours which involve visual inspections
+1 Exports can be disclosed via the following actions: fax; telephone discussions; email communications; computer data; face-to-face discussions; training sessions; and/or tours which involve visual inspection